 God it sounds good too.
 There’s something very recognisable about an old Honda 4’s exhaust note – and it sounds very factory with the Decibel pipes on.
 I can’t pretend it was running nicely, smoothly, or settled into an even idle all on its own – but it runs, and I could barely hear any cam chain or clutch rattle – but then it was hard to hear anything over the rest of the noise.

 I’m delighted.
 Now I just need to restore the bloody thing and actually use it.
 The Dunny is a lifer for me – something I’ll restore properly, and probably over a long period of time – then keep forever.
-It only owes meEnjoy more Fast Bikes reading in the four-weekly magazine.
+It only owes meEnjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.